wied2000/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 ---
 ## Tidying data collected from the accelerometers from the Samsung Galaxy S smartphone
-by WM kartika, 11 December 2017
+by WM Kartika, 11 December 2017

 ---